canjs/can-component/docs/component.md

 });
 ```

-This element says "Click me" until a user clicks it and then
+This element says “Click me” until a user clicks it and then
-says "Hello There!".
+says “Hello There!”.
 To create a a instance of this component on the page,
 add `<hello-world/>` to a [can-stache] template, render
 the template and insert the result in the page like: